Skip to main content

 Before you invest, make sure you research your investment to understand:

-You can find this information in the product disclosure statement (PDS)
+You can find this information in the product disclosure statement (PDS) for the investment.

 If you need help choosing the right investments, get financial advice.